-Objective: To be competent to advise on Haematological problems arising in other medical and surgical patients.
+Objective: To be competent to advise on Haematological problems arising in other medical and surgical and obstetric patients.

 - Gain an understanding of the haematological aspects of other specialties including:

 - Massive transfusion.

 - Care of ICU patients

+- Haematology problems in pregnancy

 - Neonatal Haematology

 - Pre op assessments

-- o Thrombosis
+- o Thrombosis and cancer

-- Surgery haemostasis and management of perioperative anticoagulation
+- o Surgery haemostasis and management of perioperative anticoagulation

-- Unexplained cytopenia in medical patients
+- o Unexplained cytopenia in medical patients